-What does The Day I Left The Womb mean?
+What do you think The Day I Left The Womb means?

 Escape The Fate: The Day I Left The Womb Meaning